jncraton/twitch-powered-up/readme.md

 Supported Hardware
 ------------------

-This software has been designed and tested to run on a Raspberry Pi 4, but it should be able to run on most devices that supports Bluetooth Low Energy.
+This software has been designed and tested to run on a Raspberry Pi 4, but it should be able to run on most devices that support Bluetooth Low Energy.

 ### LEGO Elements

+The software has been tested on the following components:

+- Boost Move Hub (88006)
 - Hub (88009)
 - Medium Linear Motor (45303)
 - Light (88005)
 - Train Motor (88011)

+It should also be compatible with any [devices supported by node-poweredup](https://github.com/nathankellenicki/node-poweredup#compatibility).

 Set-Up
 -------

-Bot Creation:
+### Bot Creation

 On any computer-